dsmaynard/endpoints/code/bayesian_approach/README.md

 ### Step 4: predicting out-of-fit

-We can repeat this above anaalysis, but with the removal of one or more communities to test the out-of-fit predictions.
+We can repeat this above analysis, but with the removal of one or more communities to test the out-of-fit predictions.
 To do this, we specify which communities to exclude by listing as a character vector when we call `fit_stan`.
-Importantly, this function performs a check on the endpoint matrix: if we exlcude too many communitie, or if the original endpoint matrix contain an insufficient number of endpoints to fit *B*, then this function will return an error before calling Stan.
-Here, for example, we exclude too many communities, such that speces `as` and `fa` never occur together:
+Importantly, this function performs a check on the endpoint matrix: if we exclude too many communities, or if the original endpoint matrix contain an insufficient number of endpoints to fit *B*, then this function will return an error before calling Stan.
+Here, for example, we exclude too many communities, such that species `as` and `fa` never occur together:

 ``` r
 stan_reduced <- fit_stan(dt, exclude = c("as-fa","as-fa-la","as-fa-la-po"),